ghouljd/jwtBasicUsage/README.md

-## Using...
+## Using

-You will need to run the project with *nodemon*, ports are already configured (8000 port), make sure you don't conflict them if you change anything.
+You will need to run the project with *nodemon*, ports are already configured (port:8000), make sure you don't conflict them if you change anything.

 ```